 The more I learn about the negative effects of stress on the body, the more solid I get in why I chose massage therapy as a profession.

 Massage for relaxation and stress reduction is often less valued than deep tissue or therapeutic massage.
-I often have clients who tell me that they don’t feel like they’ve had a massage if they don’t feel like you’ve “worked it out”.
+I often have clients who tell me they don’t feel like they’ve had a massage if they don’t feel you’ve “worked it out”.
 Sure, I’m all for getting into those points of pain and tension that we all feel, but I’m going to do it in a relaxing context.
 I’m going to facilitate and promote a sense of letting the body sink in and let go.

 How does massage relieve stress?

 Massage induces a relaxation state that slows your heart rate and breathing rate, your blood pressure goes down and your muscles relax.
 Massage also releases oxytocin into the body.
-Oxytocin is a hormone that is produced by the hypothalamus and is, interestingly, a stress hormone that is pumped into your body as part of the stress response.
+Oxytocin is a hormone the hypothalamus produces and is, interestingly, a stress hormone that is pumped into your body as part of the stress response.
 It motivates you to seek support in times of stress.
 Oxytocin is a natural anti-inflammatory and helps blood vessels stay relaxed during stress.
 It is enhanced by social contact and is known as the “cuddle hormone”.
 When you choose to connect with others when under stress, you become more resilient to stress.
 Oxytocin release lowers anxiety, facilitates healing, enhances digestion and increases trust.